Baghi (Islam): Etymology and terminology

-In Al-Mufradat fi Gharib, the term "baghi" is defined as transgression or exceeding the limits of moderation, as well as arrogance.
+In Al-Mufradat fi Gharib al-Quran, the term "baghi" is defined as transgression or exceeding the limits of moderation, as well as arrogance.
 According to Al-Raghib al-Isfahani, baghi is of two types: a praiseworthy one, which involves exceeding justice to perform acts of kindness or moving from obligatory duties to recommended acts, and a reprehensible one, which involves transitioning from truth to falsehood or doubt.
 Muhammad Husayn Tabatabai states in Tafsir al-Mizan that "the term 'baghi' … refers to oppression and unjust transgression without right."

 In jurisprudence

 In Islamic jurisprudence, various definitions have been provided for baghi, all of which converge on the concept of "armed rebellion against an Imam or Islamic ruler."
 Some Twelver Shia jurists restrict baghi to rebellion against an infallible Imam, but the majority include opposition to the Imam's deputy.
 Ja'far Kashif al-Ghita states: "Anyone who rebels against the infallible Imam or his deputy, disobeys his command, fails to comply with his prohibitions, or opposes him by withholding zakat, khums, or other religious dues is considered a baghi."